 How much are average compensation payouts for shoulder dislocation claims?

-The amount of compensation your shoulder injury claim payout will be calculated at depends upon the exact nature of your injury as set out in an independent orthopaedic medical expert report, some examples of payouts for 2013 include:
+The amount of compensation your shoulder injury claim payout will be calculated at depends upon the exact nature of your injury as set out in an independent orthopaedic medical expert report, some examples of payouts for 2017 and 2018 include:

 1. Dislocation shoulder injury with ligament damage

 If you suffered a partial or full dislocation, which gives rise to instability in your shoulder requiring surgery with reduced grip in your hands and pain in your elbow and neck – your shoulder dislocation claim average payout is likely to be calculated between: £3,000 – £16,900